johnemaddox/c-base/README.md

 # C/C++ Base Project

-This is a base project for C/C++ projects using Google Test and cmake.
+This is a base C/C++ project Google Test, cmake, and docker by way of the VScode dev containers extension.
+The Dockerfile can be found in .devcontainer.

 - The project name comes from the base directory name and is used in 3 locations.
 Be aware of this when creating a base project directory.
     - .vscode/launch.json